Example of Optimal Length Personal Statement

 Benefits of a Personal Statement

 It is in knowing the benefits of a personal statement that you would be able to see the need to have a properly written one.
-Of course, a properly written personal statement would cover a lot of areas as stated above that include the personal statement length and personal statement word count.
+Of course, a properly written personal statement, does not matter it is an ortho personal statement or any other, would cover a lot of areas as stated above that include the personal statement length and personal statement word count.

 Below are some of these benefits: